Aesthetic Realism Looks at New York City: The High Line

 Tenth Avenue Cowboy

-As part of the original freight improvement project, which opened in 1934, the tracks from 60th to 34th streets were placed below street level, while the tracks south of 34th were elevated as the High Line (as seen here near Gansevoort Street, now the site of the Gansevoort Woodland),
+As part of the original freight improvement project, which opened in 1934, the tracks from 60th to 34th streets were placed below street level, while the tracks south of 34th were elevated as the High Line (as seen here looking downtown near Gansevoort Street, now the site of the Gansevoort Woodland);

 Old High Line

 running to a new terminal, St. Johns Park, astride Houston Street.
+Note how the tracks ran through the warehouse building (now apartments) and the former Bell Telephone Labs (now Westbeth) in the distance.
 The freight trains that operated on the High Line directly served a number of factories, warehouses, and wholesale markets along the route, carrying goods from across America (some were reached by spur tracks using bridges like these still crossing Tenth Avenue near 16th Street).

 Bridges across 10th Ave.